Heavy-Division/B78XH/.github/CONTRIBUTING.md

 * `gulp buildB78XH`

-4. Open the B78X Heavy [repository](https://github.com/Heavy-Division/B78XH.git) and create a fork (upper right corner)
+4. Open the B78XH [repository](https://github.com/Heavy-Division/B78XH.git) and create a fork (upper right corner)

 5. Open the terminal in your IDE and type the following:<br>